top of page

 To increase your chances of being accepted into Art in the Park you will need send in three and ONLY three professional looking photos of your work (& a booth photo, this is discussed further down the page)

-What constitutes as professional?
+What constitutes "professional"?

 To the left is an example of an acceptable photo

-No excess space revealing other items in image frame
+• No excess space revealing other items in image frame

-Minimal to no glare
+• Minimal to no glare

-Accurate color representation of your work (in other words good lighting)
+• Accurate color representation (IOW good lighting)

-Proportional
+• Proportional

 Image by Annie Spratt